bitly/sprinterns2023/README.md

 Now we’ll deal with installing dependencies
 `$ go mod tidy`

+If you do not already have homebrew installed, you can do so by running the following command in your terminal:
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 We also need to install our database - MySQL
 `$ brew install mysql`